 The fieldwork reviewed all open and currently undeveloped land in the Plan Area, and significant species, habitats, landscape characteristics, earthworks and other extant features were recorded or checked.
-An important contribution to the fieldwork and evidence base was a commissioned professional ecological survey that has significantly updated and added detail to the Phase I habitat surveys conducted by Leicestershire County Council.

-This data, along with all relevant site-specific information from the existing information review, were mapped and tabulated, and each site was scored and evaluated using the seven criteria for Local Green Space selection in the National Planning Policy Framework 2019.
-The scoring system used in the Plan forms part of Appendix 7.
+All relevant site-specific data was mapped, tabulated, scored and evaluated using the seven criteria for Local Green Space selection in the National Planning Policy Framework 2019.
+The criteria and scoring system forms part of Appendix 7.